 Why You Should Wear Something Under a Wetsuit?

 Wearing wetsuits is not limited to surfing alone as there are also wetsuits for windsurfing and kayaking though little differences.
-Some people may choose to wear no undergarments under their surfing, kayaking, or windsurfing wetsuits.
+Some people may choose to wear no undergarments under their wetsuits.
 That’s not bad and it is absolutely normal.

 In fact, some may argue that wetsuits provide the warmth and protection they need.
 Nevertheless, wearing undergarments come with many advantages and reasons.
 Below are some reasons why you should wear undergarments.